-Iran oil tanker sought by US again says it will go to Turkey
+Destination remains obscure for Iran oil tanker sought by US

-DUBAI, United Arab Emirates (AP) — An Iranian oil tanker pursued by the U.S. on Friday again listed its destination as Turkey, further obscuring where its 2.1 million barrels of oil will go.
+DUBAI, United Arab Emirates (AP) — An Iranian oil tanker pursued by the U.S. on Friday again listed its destination as Turkey but the Turkish foreign minister added to the confusion by saying the vessel is headed to Lebanon — statements that were promptly denied in Beirut as America’s top diplomat alleged it still would head to Syria.

+The flurry of contradictory statements further muddies the waters for the Adrian Darya 1, formerly known as the Grace 1, and obscures where its 2.1 million barrels of oil will ultimately go.
+The U.S. Treasury meanwhile Friday declared the vessel a “blocked property” and sanctioned its captain.

+The tanker has taken center stage recently amid a crisis roiling the Persian Gulf and escalating tensions between Washington and Tehran after President Donald Trump unilaterally withdrew America from Iran’s 2015 nuclear deal with world powers over a year ago.
+The vessel’s detention and later release by Gibraltar has fueled the growing tensions.

-The crew of the Adrian Darya 1, formerly known as the Grace 1, changed its listed destination in its Automatic Identification System to Iskenderun, Turkey, a small port on the Mediterranean Sea.
+The tanker on Friday changed its listed destination in its Automatic Identification System to Iskenderun, Turkey, a small port on the Mediterranean Sea.

 However, mariners can input any destination into the AIS, so Turkey may not be its true destination.
 On Aug.
 24, it had listed its destination as Mersin, Turkey, before removing that from its system.
 Earlier, it had said it was going to Greece.